gerrymclarnon/ionic4-github-search-api/README.md

 # Ionic4 Github Search API

-This is a demo of Ionic 4, Angular, Typescript, Firebase with the Github Search API.
+This is a demo of Ionic 4, Angular, Typescript & Firebase with the Github Search API.

-* Ionic for its PWA capabilities and hybrid mobile potential
+* Ionic for its PWA and hybrid mobile capabilities
 * Angular for its rewrite
 * Typescript for its OO
 * Firebase for its hosting and cloud functions

 ## Demo

-You can see a demo of the app at https://ionic4-github-search-api.firebaseapp.com/
+You can see a working demo at https://ionic4-github-search-api.firebaseapp.com/

-## TODO

-* Add some cucumber.js features
-* Add some firebase cloud functions to allow sharing results via email, twitter, etc
-* Handle large result sets with a virtual scroll or paging
-* Update from deprecated HttpModule
-* Refactor to use components

 ## Installation